Product Descriptions that Sell: 3 Answers you Must Know

 Descriptions that sell image 2

 I may also consider offering leather laptop bags or making my bags out of vintage material since “leather” and “vintage” are often searched with “handmade laptop bag”.
-A small change could really increase my chances of being found on Google, which could lead to more sales.
+A small change could really increase my chances of being found in searches, which could lead to more sales.

 Don’t expect Google to change their search result algorithm or shoppers to start searching different terms based on your product.
 You must adapt to them.